FozzTexx/cerealbewt/README.md

 to serial port A on the Victor (the DB25 connector closest to the video port) using the adapter or cable you made according to the above diagram.
 Power on the Victor and wait for it to finish the memory test and print the available memory on screen.
-It should not display any disk or network icons.
-If it does, turn off the Victor and disconnect them and try again.

 Once the memory size has been displayed, you can send over the stage 2 bootloader followed by the monitor program: